FalseGenius/foundry-puppyraffle-audit/audit-data/findings.md

 ```

-### [l-02] Weak randomness generation in `PuppyRaffle::selectWinner()` that is exploitable by miner, making it predictable and taking away the randomness from the function.
+### [l-02] Insecure randomness generation in `PuppyRaffle::selectWinner()` that is exploitable by miner, making it predictable and taking away the randomness from the function.

 **Description:** The winner is selected by relying on user address, block timestamp and block difficulty in `PuppyRaffle::selectWinner()`.
 This approach presents a vulnerability that can be exploited by a miner.
 By manipulating the timestamp, difficulty and mining for an address that would allow them to predict the outcome of the selection process, compromising the randomness and fairness of the function.